Excel VBA ByVal Function Argument

-In VBA when we work with functions which are called in different functions there are certain circumstances that the value for the original argument is changed when the function is being called, byval statement in VBA prohibits the procedure or the code changing the value for the argument.
+In VBA when we work with functions which are called in different functions there are certain circumstances that the value for the original argument is changed when the function is being called, byval statement prohibits the procedure or the code changing the value for the argument.

 I know it is not easy to understand by reading the explanation, but with practical examples of function, we can actually understand better.